fameteor/meteor-template-1.7/README.md

 - Add a linter

 - Modify waiting template to be able to wait for multiple reasons, with multiple waiting messages (server ofline, data loading..)

-- Test new version of zimme:active-route for flow router and blaze.

 ## Upgrades : to do